jadenfix/solanatools/solana-bot/README.md

-Below is the complete Markdown content you can copy and paste directly into your README.md file:

 # Solana Trading Bot

 I am most proud of this project.
 The **Solana Trading Bot** is a production-grade, fully automated trading system built specifically for the Solana blockchain.
 It seamlessly integrates every aspect of algorithmic trading—from data ingestion and strategy execution to risk management and real-time monitoring—all while leveraging Solana's high-performance network.